Jordan Gross: Professional career

-Projected as an early first round selection, Gross was ranked as the No. 1 offensive tackle available in the 2003 NFL Draft.
-He was taken in the first round (8th overall) of the 2003 NFL Draft by Carolina.
+Projected as an early first round selection, Gross was ranked as the No. 1 offensive tackle available in the 2003 NFL draft.
+He was taken in the first round (8th overall) of the 2003 NFL draft by Carolina.
 At the time, he was the highest selected Utah Utes player ever (until surpassed by Alex Smith in 2005).

 Gross started every game for the Panthers that season at right tackle, and in fact did not miss a single offensive play, a rarity for many veterans, much less rookies.
 He allowed only three sacks all season, and was an anchor on the offensive line that sent the Panthers to Super Bowl XXXVIII.
 He made the Pro Football Weekly All-Rookie and Sports Illustrated All-Pro teams that season.
 Due to retirements and personnel shifts, Gross moved from right tackle to left tackle for the 2004 NFL season; he and center Jeff Mitchell were the only two returning starters on the offensive line that season.
 The instability on the line was one of many problems for the Panthers, who were plagued with injuries, and they finished the season 7–9.
 The following year, he moved back to right tackle, and the Panthers' starters remained the same during the entire season.
 On February 19, 2008, the Panthers named Gross their franchise player and placed the franchise tag on him giving him a one-year $7.45 million deal.
 This later proved to be a good move, as he was voted to the 2009 Pro Bowl.
 On February 19, 2009, the Panthers would sign Gross to a six-year contract, making him one of the highest-paid offensive lineman in the NFL.
-In a matchup against the Atlanta Falcons on November 15, 2009, Gross broke his ankle, landing him on the injured reserve list and ending his participation in the 2009 NFL Season.
+In a matchup against the Atlanta Falcons on November 15, 2009, Gross broke his ankle, landing him on the injured reserve list and ending his participation in the 2009 NFL season.
+He was ranked 87th by his fellow players on the NFL Top 100 Players of 2011.

 On February 25, 2014, Gross announced his retirement from professional football.
 He now works for The Panthers Network as a sideline reporter and hosts his own Television broadcast with longtime offensive lineman Travelle Wharton entitled, "This is Gross," on Time Warner Cable Sports channel.

 On July 9, 2019, the Carolina Panthers announced that Gross would be inducted into the Panthers' Hall of Honor along with Jake Delhomme, Wesley Walls, and Steve Smith Sr. On August 14, 2019, he was named to the Panthers' radio team as a color analyst.